 Why Does the Dow Change the Stocks it Tracks?

-Why did the Dow Jones Industrial Average swap Apple for AT&T?
-Why drop Hewlett-Packard, Alcoa, and Bank of America for Nike, Visa, and Goldman Sachs?
+Why did the Dow Jones Industrial Average swap GE for WBA?
+Why drop AT&T for Apple?
+What does this mean about the economy?

 The companies in the Dow are 30 enormous American corporations.
 Its value is the weighted average of the stocks in the Dow.
 A weighted average is this: for every $1 change in price of any stock in the Dow index, the Dow itself changes by 6.42 points.)